Tnology/UB-Minecraft-Wiki/Custom-Items-and-Custom-Crafting-Recipes.md

 # Custom Crafting Recipes

-Coming Soon™
-By the way, type `/craftingrecipes` in game to see the custom crafting recipes.
+You can use `/craftingrecipes` to view the crafting recipes in-game.